Alcohol and drug use: Overview

-The overuse of alcohol or other drugs is called a substance use problem.
-One of the signs of a substance use problem is that you keep using alcohol or drugs even though you know it's causing problems in your life.
-Another sign is that you have a strong need or craving to drink or use drugs.
+Some people who drink alcohol, use recreational or illegal substances (drugs), use prescription medicines not as prescribed, or use non-prescription medicines or household products in ways they weren't intended may develop substance use disorder.
+One of the signs of substance use disorder is that you keep using alcohol or substances even though you know it's causing problems in your life.
+Another sign is that you have a strong need or craving to drink or use substances.

-Using alcohol or drugs can affect your health, work, school, and relationships.
+Using alcohol or other substances can affect your health, work, school, and relationships.
 It can change how well you make decisions, how well you think, and how quickly you can react.
 And it can make it hard for you to control your actions.
-In young people, using alcohol or drugs can affect their general health, physical growth, and emotional and social development.
+In young people, using alcohol or other substances can affect their general health, physical growth, and emotional and social development.

-You may have an alcohol problem if drinking alcohol affects your health or daily activities.
+You may have alcohol use disorder if drinking alcohol affects your health or daily activities.
 You may be dependent on alcohol if you physically or emotionally need alcohol to get you through your day.

-Symptoms of an alcohol problem include personality changes, blackouts, drinking more to get the same effect, and denial of the problem.
-If you have an alcohol problem, you may gulp or sneak drinks, drink alone or early in the morning, and have the shakes.
+Symptoms of alcohol use disorder include personality changes, blackouts, drinking more to get the same effect, and denial of the problem.
+If you have alcohol use disorder, you may gulp or sneak drinks, drink alone or early in the morning, and have the shakes.
 You may also have family, school, or work problems or get in trouble with the law because of drinking.

 Alcohol use patterns vary.
 Some people drink and may be intoxicated every day.
 Other people drink large amounts of alcohol at specific times, such as on the weekend.
-It is common for someone with an alcohol or drug problem to call in sick for work on Monday or Friday.
-He or she may complain of having a virus or the flu.
 Others may be sober for long periods and then go on a drinking binge that lasts for weeks or months.

 People who are dependent on alcohol may have withdrawal symptoms, such as sweating and feeling sick to their stomach, feeling shaky, and feeling anxious.
 In rare cases, severe symptoms of withdrawal can occur such as delirium tremens, or DTs.
 Treatment for withdrawal from alcohol requires medical care.